-No Deliverable Milestone 06 Basic advanced safe train positioning: Odometry performance and robustness enhancement Q3 2025 • Description of Deliverable: Basic ASTP: Odometry performance and robustness enhancement Enhance the specified performance of accuracy of distances measured on-board and improve it's robustness.
+No Deliverable Milestone 06 Basic advanced safe train positioning: Odometry performance and robustness enhancement • Description of Deliverable: Basic ASTP: Odometry performance and robustness enhancement Enhance the specified performance of accuracy of distances measured on-board and improve it's robustness.
 Consider and may be update the odometry performance targets for new CCS onboards to the state of the art of available and proven technologies (update TSI CCS to existing reality using existing technology).
 Intermediate Milestones: CRs preassessment 1 stage achieved.
 Q4 2024 Writing the questionnaire on current odometry performance achieved and sending it to the Railway stakeholder Q4 2024 Deliver the solution proposal for the Robustness CR Q1 2025 Analysis of the answers to the questionnaire on current odometry performance achieved.
-Q2 2025 Q3 2025 Deliver the solution proposal for the Odometry performance enhancement Definition of Dense, Desument includes a second statement at an analysis level. • Definition of Done: Document incl. pre-assessment stage 1 is approved at domain level and reviewed by SPCG and presented to STG incl ERA Interaction with other Domains/IP: FP 2 and SP Lot 3 STIP Reference (if applicable): STIP_29
+Q2 2025 Q3 2025 Deliver the solution proposal for the Odometry performance enhancement Q3 2023 • Definition of Done: Document incl. pre-assessment stage 1 is approved at domain level and reviewed by SPCG and presented to STG incl ERA Interaction with other Domains/IP: FP 2 and SP Lot 3 STIP Reference (if applicable): STIP_29